Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.

 Air conditioners are typically installed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature failure.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 - Compressor damage because of grinding parts.

 - More expensive electricity bills due to less efficient cooling.

 The compressor is one of the most expensive parts to replace on your air conditioner.
 If it fails, you’re better off doing air conditioning installation due to this part’s cost.

 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture flows into a pan and then out through a line.